10xcodecamp/javascript-conventions-and-code-style/README.md

 ## Beyond camelCase

-We write variable in camelCase in JavaScript except for when we are working with non-JavaScript web development technologies.
-Instead of camelCase, write these names in kebab-case.
+We write variables in **camelCase** in JavaScript except for when we are working with non-JavaScript web development technologies.
+Instead of camelCase, write these names in **kebab-case**.
 This includes HTML, CSS, SCSS, file names, folder names, Github projects, etc.

 ```html
 <input id="login-email-input">